wp-plugins/plugnedit/readme.txt

 == Upgrade Notice ==

-= 4.1.7 =
+= 4.1.8 =

-Upgrade the flow and stop auto formatting by WordPress editor.
+Support Case for unix and lunix systems in url.

 == Changelog ==